My Favorite All-Band Antenna

 In the past, I preferred to feed it with 450 Ohm openwire feedline and match it with a good symmetrical matchbox, such as the Annecke Symmetrical Coupler.

-In the meantime I have learned (tnx to W8JI, DF2BC, and DL1VU) that a 'good' asymmetrical antenna matchbox with an EXTERNAL 1:1 Guanella balun will work just as good, sometimes even better.
+In the meantime I have learned (tnx to W8JI, DF2BC, and DL1VU) that a 'good' asymmetrical antenna matchbox with an EXTERNAL 1:1 Guanella balun will work just as well, sometimes even better.

 IF I COULD ONLY HAVE ONE ANTENNA, THIS WOULD BE IT.